 Krøyers Plads is a notable location in the centre of the Copenhagen harbour area, opposite the Royal Playhouse, the historical Nyhavn, and the Copenhagen Opera House.
 Surrounded by a wooden waterfront promenade, Krøyers Plads is the only public square in the area, thus the ground floor of the three buildings houses restaurants, shops and a supermarket, ensuring a lively and vibrant urban life in the area.

 Krøyers Plads is highly innovative and original in the facade design, taking inspiration from the red brick materiality of the surrounding old warehouses.
 Two kinds of bricks have been designed specifically for Krøyers Plads: a brick for traditional masonry used for the first phase of the project with a special format and recess in the front developed in collaboration with Egernslund, creating a unique relief and architectural heaviness.
 And a second brick shell have been developed in collaboration with Wienerberger, covering both roof and façade for the second phase of the development.

-COBE and Vilhelm Lauritzen Arkitekter
+Vilhelm Lauritzen Arkitekter